 This gallery is the most important public gallery in Sydney, and one of the most prominent art galleries in Australia.

 Art Gallery of NSW Exhibitions, Opening hours, Parking, Shop & Cafe, Sydney

 Move on to the majestic Grand Courts that are home to a collection of artworks from the colonial era.
 Here, you will find art pieces that date back to the 19th century, and these are inclusive of both Australian and European works.
 Visit the dedicated galleries that showcase works of art from Asia as well as cultural pieces from Aboriginal and Torres Strait Islander artists.

 The gallery also regularly holds temporary exhibitions to celebrate arts and culture from all over the country.
 With more than 30 temporary exhibitions annually, it is easy to see why this gallery is a must visit for anyone who appreciates art.
 As one of the most iconic art destinations in the country, the Art Gallery of NSW is also an incredible place to enjoy music, live performances and films.

-You can enter the permanent exhibitions at no charge, however a fee is charged for special exhibitions.
-Prams and wheelchairs are permitted inside the gallery and there are a limited number of free wheelchairs and mobility scooters available for use.
-There is also a cloakroom and please note that food and drink is not permitted inside the gallery space.
+You can enter the permanent exhibitions at no charge; however, there’s a fee charged for special exhibitions.
+Prams and wheelchairs are permitted inside the gallery, and there are a limited number of free wheelchairs and mobility scooters available for use.
+There is also a cloakroom and please note that food and drink are not permitted inside the gallery space.